Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 1. Sign in to the Microsoft Endpoint Manager portal.

-2. Navigate to Devices > Configuration profiles.
+2. Navigate to Devices > Configuration.

 4. Scroll to the Assignments section and click the Edit link.